 The VW van, which creates instant counterculture nostalgia for baby boomers, keeps finding new generations of fans.
 Just look at the comic strip Zits, whose 16-year-old protagonist drives one.

 A combination of sheer devotion from its fans and a deep reserve of used parts (thanks in part to its sharing many components with VW Beetles) keeps the VW Vangoing and going.
-Many are sun-faded and seem to rely on bumper stickers and duct tape to hold them together, but some VW Vans actually attract serious collector money: The 23-window models of the 1950s can fetch more than $50,000.
+Many are sun-faded and seem to rely on bumper stickers and duct tape to hold them together, but some VW Vans actually attract serious collector money: The 23-window models of the 1950s can fetch six figures.
 And the handful of later-model Vans that were equipped with all-wheel-drive (Syncro) have a committed following in the mountain west’s ski towns.

 But teenagers (or their parents) looking to grab one of these on the cheap can still do so with a little hunting.
 “A lot of people kept them around, even when they moved on to something else,” says Everett Barnes, creator of the Web site The Samba, a key resource for owners of older VWs.
 Very often, a backyard find just needs a fresh battery to start up, Barnes says, and getting it roadworthy may cost a relatively modest $500 to $2,000.